Pylons/pyramid/docs/narr/events.rst

 ``DocCreated`` event.

-Note that when you fire an event, all subscribers are run synchronously on the current thread.
-So it's generally not a good idea to create event handlers that may take a long time to run.
+Note that when you fire an event, all subscribers are run synchronously so it's generally not a good idea to create event handlers that may take a long time to run.
+Although event handlers could be used as a central place to spawn tasks on your own message queues.